tarJ8253/tarj8253.github.io/content/docs/inkscape_howto/index.md

 draft: false #true # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.
 # menu: main # when uncomment, display on manu bar
-#usePageBundles: false # Set to true to group assets like images in the same folder as this post.
+#usePageBundles: false # Set to true to group assets like images in the same folder as thigs post.
 usePageBundles: true # Set to true to group assets like images in the same folder as this post.
 #featureImage: "/images/path/file.jpg" # Sets featured image on blog post.
 #featureImageAlt: 'Description of image' # Alternative text for featured image.